jrollin/rust-cli-workshop/README.md

 ![](app.png)

-# Learn Rust by buildin Command Line Application
+# Learn Rust by building Command Line Application

 Repository used for workshop